KontextWork/graphql-java-annotations/README.md

 If you would like to use a tool that creates a graphql spring boot server using graphql-java-annotations, you can view the [graphql-spring-annotations](https://github.com/yarinvak/graphql-spring-annotations) library.

+## Forked to ...

+- Upgrade graphql java (20.3)
+- Update build tools and dependencies in general
+- Fix `id` to allow to be of any type, since this is the GraphQL specsq

+Yet this package is not published anywhere.
+Let us know if that is interesting to anybody.

 ## Table Of Contents
 - [Getting Started](#getting-started)